PokemonAutomation/Microcontroller/Wiki/Software/Beginner-Windows-ArduinoLeonardo.md

 > As a reminder: the Switch Lite does not output video feedback.
 It will not work for programs requiring video feedback.

+For macOS and Linux users, use this [tutorial](../Tutorial/Tutorial.md).
+The following steps in this page are for Windows user only.

 ## Step 1:  Install WinAVR

 Download and install [WinAVR](https://sourceforge.net/projects/winavr/files/).